wso2-extensions/identity-oauth-uma/docs/tryout.md

 1. Log in to the WSO2 Identity Server Management Console (`https://<IS_HOST>:<PORT>/carbon`) using administrator credentials (`admin:admin`).
 2. On the **Main** > **Identity** section, click **Add** under **Users and Roles**.
 <a name ="resourceowner_credentials"></a>
-3. Click **Add New User** and create a new user by providing username and password.
+3. Click **Add New User** and create a new user by providing the username and password.
 4. Click **Next**.
 5. Select the role as **admin**.
 6. Click **Finish**.